 MELTING POINT - You might think that because you read about someone else's mistake they were at fault?
 Wrong!
-It takes two people (or more) for any project carried out successfully: One person throws things against each other while another watches over them closely so no damage gets done
+It takes two people (or more) for any project carried out successfully: One person throws things against each other while another watches over them closely so no damage gets done.

-Wood workers and musicians alike are aware that seasonal changes in humidity can cause wood to shrink.
+Exotic wood workers and musicians alike are aware that seasonal changes in humidity can cause wood to shrink.
 Wood is hygroscopic- meaning it absorbs moisture from the air, which leads us back into discussing how much this varies depending on its surrounding environment; you'll want one with an accurate read out for your needs!

 I recommend getting a $10 eBay gift card if possible because they work well as longsitchicks during these times when temperatures soar while also providing adequate readings without costing too much money at all levels of expertise needed (even though we know some people may think otherwise).